jasonl99/stpete_crystal/README.md

 These are the notes and walk-through for the crystal talk I'm giving (or have already given and I'm too lazy to update this repo).
-The goal is to walk through the installation of crystal, init a new app, and write an interactive chat system for the local network.
+The goal is to walk through the installation of crystal, init a new app, and write an interactive app for the local network.
 This document describes what you need to do if you want to build the application on your own.
 The code for the app is also here.